Morgan Silver Dollar Value Guide

 What Is the Morgan Silver Dollar?

-The Morgan Dollar was the coin of the American West.
-It was struck during the silver boom that followed the Comstock Lode and subsequent western mining discoveries β€” overproduction that eventually contributed to the monetary debates of the 1890s.
-Five mints struck Morgans across the series, and their combined output exceeded 650 million coins.
-Yet some individual dates from remote or short-lived mints had fewer than 100,000 struck β€” creating the scarcity that makes key-date Morgans among the most valuable U.S. coins in existence.
+Five mints struck Morgans across the series, with combined output exceeding 650 million coins.
+Yet some individual dates from short-lived or lower-volume mints had fewer than 100,000 struck β€” creating the scarcity that makes key-date Morgans among the most valuable U.S. coins in existence.
+The coin was a product of the western silver boom that followed the Comstock Lode, and the overproduction of silver dollars eventually fueled the monetary policy debates of the 1890s.

-Morgan Silver Dollar Specifications and Silver Content
+Specifications and Silver Content

-Every Morgan Dollar β€” from the most common 1921 Philadelphia to the rarest 1893-S β€” contains exactly the same amount of silver.
-The silver content is fixed by composition and weight, and it is what gives every Morgan Dollar a hard floor value regardless of its collector grade or condition.
+Every Morgan Dollar contains exactly 0.77344 troy ounces of pure silver.
+This silver content is what gives every coin a hard floor value regardless of date, condition, or collector demand.

 SpecificationValue